jetstack/jetstack-secure-gcm/README.md

   Normal  Issuing    20s   cert-manager  The certificate has been successfully issued
 ```

-## Releasing using Google Cloud Build
+## Testing and releasing the deployer using Google Cloud Build

 We use `gcloud builds` in order to automate the release process.
 Cloud
 Build re-publishes the cert-manager images to your project and builds,